-- This option allows the clinic to insert one of their documents stored in the General documents section within the system.
+- This option allows the clinic to insert one of the documents stored in the General documents section within the system.

-*Please be aware that having multiple tabs open within the same browser while using eVetPractice and/or editing document templates can cause issues with information not being saved correctly or at all.
-Please use eVetPractice within multiple browsers vs multiple tabs of the same browser.
+Note: Please be aware that having multiple tabs open within the same browser while using Pulse and/or editing document templates can cause issues with information not being saved correctly or at all.
+Please use Pulse within multiple browsers vs. multiple tabs of the same browser.

-Please note, if the clinic would like to accept an electronic customer signatures on a document template, they can use the %clientsignature% merge field.
+If the clinic would like to accept an electronic customer signature on a document template, they can use the %clientsignature% merge field.
 Place the merge field on the document where they would like the client signature to appear.
 Then when the document is generated in the patient record, the system will prompt the staff at the document to “Sign Document."

-- What are the list of merge fields used in document templates?
+- What is the list of merge fields used in document templates?

 - How do I add and use images and merge fields to templates?